 Digital asset management (DAM) systems provide that central source of truth for your assets.
 Versioning, governance, and metadata help your teams access the assets they need.
 But assets aren’t created in the DAM.
 And the DAM isn’t the platform your audience follows.
 So how do you take advantage of the structure and control of a DAM system when your assets need to be outside of it to be created and used?

 How do you give your teams access to assets in the tools they’ve been using to do their job for years?
+It's just one of the many questions a DAM admin faces.

 You extend the benefits of your DAM system to other departments and tools with share links and integrations.